jahnestacado/curtainjs/README.md

     /*
      * Initial state of curtains.
      * By default curtains are closed when we "curtainify" an element.
-     * If we want to be opened we need to set the initState property to "active" */
+     * If we want to be opened we need to set the initState property to "open" */
-    initState: null,
+    initState: "closed",
     // Curtains opening/closing animation duration
     animationDuration: 360,
     // Curtains opening/closing animation easing